TPapiernik/Module_02_Challenge/README.md

 |Original  |0.7344  |1.0508   |
 |Refactored|0.1250  |0.1680   |

-Even on a small dataset comprizing observations for 12 unique values over approximately 3,000 rows, it can readily be seen that the Refactored code performs about 6 times faster than the Original code.
+Even on a small dataset comprising observations for 12 unique values over approximately 3,000 rows, it can readily be seen that the Refactored code performs about 6 times faster than the Original code.
 On larger datasets, one can imagine that this could quickly add up to much more significant